Ekenäs, Finland: Notable people

 Among notable residents are author Marianne Alopaeus, who wrote in Swedish.
 She was born in Ekenäs in 1918.
 One of the most renowned finnish modernist painters Helene Schjerfbeck spend her summers 1918-1920 in Ekenäs and lived in the town permanently 1925-1941.
 Ekenäs museum center Ekta has a permanent exhibition of her work called Helene Schjerfbeck's Life and Art.

 Emma Engdahl-Jägerskiöld, one of Finland's first internationally-recognised opera singers grew up in, and always retained a close connection with, Ekenäs.

 Kaija Saarikettu, violinist and Professor at Sibelius Academy, was born in Ekenäs.

+Attractions

+Every year Christmas Markets and Christmas opening are organized on the wooden house idyll, pedestrian street Kungsgatan and the market square.

+Ekenäs has an award winning art museum Chappe - an art house by the Sea.

 Sub-region of Uusimaa

 Ekenäs was also the name of a sub-region of Uusimaa, containing the following municipalities before 2009: